wkhere/stackless/Doc/library/functions.rst

       Using :func:`divmod` with complex numbers is deprecated.

-.. function:: enumerate(iterable)
+.. function:: enumerate(sequence[, start=0])

-   Return an enumerate object. *iterable* must be a sequence, an :term:`iterator`, or some other object which supports iteration.
-The :meth:`next` method of the iterator returned by :func:`enumerate` returns a tuple containing a count (from zero) and the corresponding value obtained from iterating over *iterable*.
+   Return an enumerate object. *sequence* must be a sequence, an :term:`iterator`, or some other object which supports iteration.
+The :meth:`next` method of the iterator returned by :func:`enumerate` returns a tuple containing a count (from *start* which defaults to 0) and the corresponding value obtained from iterating over *iterable*.
    :func:`enumerate` is useful for obtaining an indexed series: ``(0, seq[0])``, ``(1, seq[1])``, ``(2, seq[2])``, ....
 For example: